 - Bake for 10-15 minutes, check them often, because every oven bakes differently.

-- How to know when it’s done, the edges will slightly change in golden brown color, and the crescents won’t stick or will be hard on touch.
+- How to know when it’s done, the edges will slightly change in golden brown colour, and the crescents won’t stick or will be hard on touch.

 - The crescents will crack a bit and that is ok.

-Cream (you can go with your choice of buttercream)
+Chocolate Pudding Buttercream (you can use with your choice of buttercream)

-- Now we will make the cream; Place a half of a milk in a saucepan on medium heat, the other half of milk keep in measure cup and add in the pudding powder.
+- Now we will make the Chocolate Pudding Buttercream.
+Place a half of a milk in a saucepan on medium heat, the other half of milk keep in measure cup and add in the pudding powder.
 Mix it well, until all powder is well combined with milk.

 - Now pour it in the saucepan into the first half of the milk, which is getting warm.